-We always recommend obtaining a minimum of three quotes to compare costs and coverage before you choose a company.
+We always recommend obtaining at least three quotes to compare costs and coverage before choosing a company.

 How We Selected the Best Homeowners Insurance Companies for New Hampshire

-Finding a homeowners insurance company can be something that adds to the stress and effort of buying a home because there are many options available and it’s not always easy to make comparisons between companies, coverage, and costs.
+Finding a homeowners insurance company can add to the stress and effort of buying a home because there are many options available, and it’s not always easy to compare companies, coverage, and costs.

-Here are the five criteria we used to select the best homeowners insurance companies for New Hampshire and provide you with the guidance you need to find the right policy for your home.
+Here are the five criteria we used to select the best homeowners insurance companies for New Hampshire and provide the guidance you need to find the right policy for your home.

-Many factors impact the cost of homeowners insurance, including your home’s size, value, and location, all of which may affect the risk taken by the insurance company.
+Many factors impact the cost of homeowners insurance, including your home’s size, value, and location, all of which may affect the risk the insurance company takes.

 Any homeowners policy you buy needs to provide enough protection for your home and belongings in the event that you experience a loss from a covered event.